 "It's been a pleasure to work for this town," Federspiel responded.
 "Lenox is a great town.
 I wish you well and I thank you for the support and the honor of serving for these 14 years."

 During the transition, Jeffrey Vincent, capital projects manager, and Mary Ellen Deming, director of administrative services, will be in charge.
-They will each be paid an additional $500 a week because of the additional work load, beginning July 1 for an anticipated four-month period.

 At a special Select Board meeting on Thursday evening with the six-member citizens group that will help screen semifinalists for the town manager post, Roche joked: "I've told Greg that if he screws up, he's got a job back here."